LatridellActiveX/Choice/README.md

 # Choice
 Learning pixel art game dev

+It is designed for folks unfamiliar with web application development foundations

 # NOTE: This Project is no longer under active development.

 This project utilizes typescript, be sure to familiarize yourself with its syntax.
 If you need links to any tutorials on it ping `@Latridell` on discord.